ahvlima/rcloneMon/README.md

 ## Authentication

-Basic authentication `--rc-user` and `--rc-pass` or `--rc-htpasswd` can be used without problems and the web browser will ask for the authentication only once per session.
+Basic authentication `--rc-user` + `--rc-pass` or `--rc-htpasswd` can be used without problems and the web browser will ask for the authentication only once per session.

-Once the web server (stand alone or rclone) is running, on a web browser open the URL to the server passing the **job** name as a paramenter:
+Once the web server (stand alone or rclone) is running, open the rcloneMon URL on a web browser, pointing to the **server** and passing the **job** name as a paramenter:

 `http://server.example.com:5572?job=Backup+job`